 - Imminent: The state or condition of being likely to occur at any moment or near at hand, rather than distant or remote.

 - Isolation: Restricting a student alone within a room or any other form of enclosure, from which the student may not leave.
-It does not include a student’s voluntary use of a quiet space for self-calming, or temporary removal of a student from his or her regular instructional area to an unlocked area for purposes of carrying out an appropriate positive behavior intervention plan.
+It does not include a student’s voluntary use of a quiet space for self-calming, or temporary removal of a student from their regular instructional area to an unlocked area for purposes of carrying out an appropriate positive behavior intervention plan.

-a. upon his or her own person, as evidenced by threats or attempts to commit suicide or inflict physical harm on oneself;
+a. upon their own person, as evidenced by threats or attempts to commit suicide or inflict physical harm on oneself;

 b. upon another, as evidenced by behavior that has caused such harm or that places another person or persons in reasonable fear of sustaining such harm;